-TYPE OF DATA Fully Not NOTES TYPE OF DATA NOTES SUPPORTING SUPPORTING •Instantaneous (grab) temperature data A) Rivers or streams A) Not assessable (cannot determine fully supporting with grab data only) A) One or more temperature measurements greater than 24.0°C (or the segment-specific maximum Because lake temperature measurements are averaged over the epilimnion or the upper 1/3 of the water column, the measured value is assumed be equivalent to the 4T3 value and thus this criterion is B) Lakes or reservoirs B) No temperature measurement greater than 20.0°C (or the segment-specific maximum temperature) B) One or more temperature measurements greater than 20.0° C (or the segment-specific maximum temperature) used when there is not a segment-specific maximum.
-See 20.6.4.14.C(3) for additional information regarding lake sampling. •Thermograph data (≤one hour frequency interval) Instantaneous (hourly) temperature does not exceed 24.0°C (or the segment-specific maximum temperature), and 6T3 does not exceed 20.0°C if there is no segment-specific maximum temperature Instantaneous (hourly) temperature exceeds 24.0°C (or the segment-specific maximum temperature), or 6T3 exceeds 20.0°C if there is no segment-specific maximum temperature
+TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING NOTES •Instantaneous (grab) temperature data A) Rivers or streams B) Lakes or reservoirs A) Not assessable (cannot determine fully supporting with grab data only).
+B) No temperature measurement greater than 20.0°C (b) (or the segment-specific maximum A) More than one temperature measurement greater than 24.0°C (or the segment-specific maximum temperature). (a) B) One or more temperature measurements greater than 20.0° C (b) (or the segment-specific maximum (a) IR Category 5C - needs thermograph data to confirm. (b) Because lake temperature measurements are averaged over the epilimnion or the upper 1/3 of the water column, the measured value is assumed be equivalent to the 4T3 value and thus this criterion is used when there is not a segment-specific temperature). temperature). maximum.
+See 20.6.4.14.C(3) NMAC for additional information regarding lake sampling. •Thermograph data (≤one-hour frequency interval) Maximum daily temperatures do not exceed 24.0°C (or the segment-specific maximum temperature) on more than one day during the calendar year, and 6T3 does not exceed 20.0°C if there is no segment-specific maximum temperature. (c) Maximum daily temperatures exceed 24.0°C (or the segment-specific maximum temperature) on more than one day during the calendar year and are not outliers, or 6T3 exceeds 20.0°C if there is no segment-specific maximum temperature. (c) Plotted dataset must capture the summer season maximum temperature.